 How to earth a plug with no earthing wire

 A second method is to simply attach a metal appliance to the earth.
 This will ensure that the appliance is earthed to protect it from electrocution.
 This method can be effective for earthing appliances that are not double-insulated.
 Make sure you earth any metal appliance that has a metal case.
 If the metal case isn’t made of metal, the live wire is exposed to the earth, which will lead to a large current flowing through it.
 Also done by a pro.

 Can you wire a plug without an earth?

 Generally, appliances with three pins are earthed.
-An earthing wire is not needed if the appliance is double insulated.
+An earthing wire is needed if the appliance is double insulated.
 But you should always make sure the appliance is earthed if it has a metal body.
 Otherwise, you risk electrocution.
 The earthing wire is the same as a dedicated grounding wire.
 In addition to preventing electrocution, this wire also keeps your house from becoming live.

-To earth a plug without an earthing wire, simply disconnect the live pin from the op.
+To earth a plug without an earthing wire, simply disconnect the live pin from the top.
 However, you should remember that there may be residual current in the lead.
 The shock power depends on the voltage of the line and the hardware power consumption.
 If you can’t disconnect the earth pin, you can always replace the lead instead.
 This is the safest option.
 But there are also some risks involved in doing this.

 What to do if there is no earth wire?